Home

 Investment manager

-The investment manager to the Fund is Gravis Advisory Ltd. The Gravis team can call on a wealth of experience and expertise in real estate and infrastructure investing across a broad range of sectors.
+The investment manager to the Fund is Gravis Advisory Limited.
+The Gravis team can call on a wealth of experience and expertise in real estate and infrastructure investing across a broad range of sectors.

 Matthew Norris is the fund manager.